adrienb39/gestimag/htdocs/includes/mike42/escpos-php/doc/FAQ.md

 ESC/POS "page mode" is not currently supported, which would allow some printers to render some more complex layouts natively

-Since the output is raster anyway, it is suggested that you render your output to an image and print that instead.
+Since the output is raster anyway, it is suggested that you render your output to an image and echo that instead.
 The driver supports PDF printing via Imagick, and an example that uses `wkhtmltoimage` is available in the repository.